Permify/permify/README.md

 #### Test your connection

-You can test your connection with creating a GET request,
+To verify that Permify is running correctly, make a GET request to the health check endpoint:

 ```shell
 localhost:3476/healthz